moorepants/moorepants.info/content/blog/introducing-resonance.rst

 Acknowledgements
 ================

-This effort was supported by funding from the Undergraduate Instructional Innovation Program, which is funded by the Association of American Universities (AAU) and Google, and administered by UC Davis's `Center for Educational Effectiveness`_.
+This effort was supported with funding from the Undergraduate Instructional Innovation Program, which is backed by the Association of American Universities (AAU) and Google, and administered by UC Davis's `Center for Educational Effectiveness`_.
 The funding proposal can be viewed on Figshare_.

-We thank Allen Downey from Olin College for visitng and teaching us, Pamela Reynolds at the UC Davis Data Science Initiative for hosting the workshop, Luiz Irber for filming and editing the videos, and Kenneth Lyons and Benjamin Margolis for help with organizing the workshops.
+We thank Allen Downey from Olin College for visitng and teaching us, Pamela Reynolds at the UC Davis Data Science Initiative for hosting the workshop, Luiz Irber for filming and editing the videos, MAE staff for the seminar setup, and Kenneth Lyons and Benjamin Margolis for help with organizing the workshops.

 .. _Figshare: https://doi.org/10.6084/m9.figshare.5229886.v1
 .. _Center for Educational Effectiveness: https://cee.ucdavis.edu/